cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

     -   Following the lines, use the jeweler’s saw to cut the horn into rectangular sheets, using an up-and-down motion.
     -   Use a file to smooth down the edges of each rectangular sheet.

-### 2. Painting horn sheets with colored varnish
+### Step 2.
+Painting horn sheets with colored varnish

 Materials

 -   Thin sheets of horn (prepared as above)
--   Wool yarn and unspun fleece of various colors
+-   Unspun fleece of various colors (or wool yarn, unspun and teased out)
--   Spike lavender oil varnish (see separate instructions for making)
+-   Spike lavender oil varnish (see instructions on the page "[Making Varnishes](https://cu-mkp.github.io/research-teaching-companion/resources/activity-sheets/activitysheet_varnishes/)")
--   Turpentine varnish (see separate instructions available on the page "[Varnishes and Their Many Uses](https://cu-mkp.github.io/research-teaching-companion/resources/activity-sheets/activitysheet_varnishes/)")
+-   Turpentine varnish (see instructions on the page "[Making Varnishes](https://cu-mkp.github.io/research-teaching-companion/resources/activity-sheets/activitysheet_varnishes/)")
 -   Pigments, transparent rather than opaque (e.g. verdigris, lakes, smalt, azurite, malachite rather than earths, leads, carbon black, soots, chars)

 Tools

+-   Newspaper (to cover work surface)
 -   Glass plates
 -   Mullers
 -   Palette knives